ebsndrs/Percolate/README.md

 # Percolate ☕

-Percolate is a lightweight library for paging, filtering, and sorting your API responses.
+Percolate is a WIP lightweight library for paging, filtering, and sorting your API responses.

 ## Table of Contents